SimVascular/simvascular.github.io-archive/source/documentation/userguide/_parasolid.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

 All the faces of the model are listed under “Face Ids”.
-We can select a face from the list and change color to make sure where the face is located.
+You can move the cursor to a face of interest in the 3D display window and hit “p” in the keyboard, and the face will be highlighted in yellow and the corresponding face id/name is highlighted in the list under "Face Ids".
+We can also select a face from the list and change color to make sure where the face is located.
 For the inlet and outlets, we change the names as: *inflow_aorta*, *outflow\_aorta* and *outflow\_right\_iliac*.

 	Tab: Model
 	Select the inlet face in the list and change color to green